How To Do More Safety Training in Less Time

 Safety professionals and employers want to know that every legally required nuance is covered for each training topic.
 And as a best practice, there should be a document explaining how learning objectives connect with particular hazard exposures per training topic.
 Also, the training and the policy should live together and be easily accessible.
 That way, if inspected, the provision of training documentation is quickly facilitated.

-Today, online training accomplishes this, tying it all together.
+Today, safety training online accomplishes this, tying it all together.

 While developing your annual safety-training plan as discussed in 4 Pillars of Safety, know that OSHA also advises that safety training programs should be designed around a needs assessment.
 Take our 10-minute, no cost Training Needs Assessment to identify training topics for your workforce.